Marginal/QLVideo/README.md

 -----------
 * To see thumbnails of video files you may need to relaunch Finder (ctrl-⌥-click on the Finder icon in the Dock and choose Relaunch) or log out and back in again.
 * You may experience high CPU and disk usage for a few minutes after installation while Spotlight re-indexes all of your "non-native" audio and video files.
+* QuickLook struggles with `.mp4` files.
+In particular, QuickLook on recent versions of OSX cannot preview a `.mp4` file containing H.265-encoded video.
+Rename your `.mp4` files as `.m4v`, or use another container for H.265 content - e.g. [Matroska](http://www.matroska.org/).
 * The QuickLook "Preview" function displays a static snapshot of "non-native" video files.
 You'll need a media player app (e.g. [VLC](http://www.videolan.org/vlc/) or [MPlayerX](http://mplayerx.org/)) to play "non-native" files.
 * Interlaced content is sometimes not de-interlaced in QuickLook thumbnails and previews.
 * Requires OSX 10.9 or later.
 Use [Perian](http://github.com/MaddTheSane/perian) for equivalent functionality under 10.8 and earlier.